Download Careers360 App

 Doctorate of Medicine (DM) Neurology: Course, Eligibility, Entrance Exam, Fees, Colleges, Syllabus, Scope

-Edited By Team Careers360 | Updated on Apr 27, 2024 12:03 PM IST | #M.D.
+Edited By Vandana Pandey | Updated on Aug 06, 2025 12:29 PM IST | #M.D.

-Doctorate of Medicine (DM) Neurology is a specialty medical programme offered in neurology and neurosciences.
+Doctorate of Medicine (DM) Neurology is a speciality medical programme offered in neurology and neurosciences.
 It explores in great detail the investigation, diagnosis, and care of neurological illnesses.
 Neurology is essential for treating diseases of the brain, spinal cord, and nerves.
 Candidates who complete this course will have advanced knowledge and skills in neurology, including both theoretical comprehension and hands-on training.

 This Story also Contains